-• Effectively manage feline aggression towards humans and other cats. • Eliminate problem urination, spraying, and related behavioral issues. • Establish a new relationship between a stimulus and response. • Select a reinforcement schedule appropriate to the training goals. • Create a multi-step training plan using shaping or chaining.
-Put a behavior on cue to control it.
+Effectively manage feline aggression towards humans and other cats. • Eliminate problem urination, spraying, and related behavioral issues. • Establish a new relationship between a stimulus and response. • Select a reinforcement schedule appropriate to the training goals. • Create a multi-step training plan using shaping or chaining. • Put a behavior on cue to control it.

-- Compare and contrast distinct horse breeds and understand how their physical and behavioral attributes make them suitable for a variety of activities and training. - Recognize best practices for horse management including socialization, foraging needs, and body care. - Identify how the sensory perceptions of horses can influence successful communication and training. - Apply the principles of good handling. - Create training plans that positively shape learning and reduce unwelcome behaviors. - Define learning theory principles and guidelines for training and the overall benefits of equitation science.
+- Understand equine behavior and the difference between normal and abnormal behavior. - Compare and contrast distinct horse breeds and understand how their physical and behavioral attributes make them suitable for a variety of activities and training. - Recognize best practices for horse management including socialization, foraging needs, and body care. - Identify how the sensory perceptions of horses can influence successful communication and training. - Apply the principles of good handling. - Create training plans that positively shape learning and reduce unwelcome behaviors. - Define learning theory principles and guidelines for training and the overall benefits of equitation science.